-Adult Mobile Crisis Intervention Program-Risk Management/Safety Planning Service (AMCI): Provides crisis assessment, intervention, and stabilization services 24/7 and 365 days per year to members who are experiencing a behavioral health crisis.
+Adult Mobile Crisis Intervention Program (AMCI): Provides crisis assessment, intervention, and stabilization services 24/7 and 365 days per year to members who are experiencing a behavioral health crisis.
 The purpose of the AMCI is to respond rapidly, assess effectively, and deliver a course of treatment intended to promote recovery, ensure safety, and stabilize the crisis in a way that allows a member to receive medically necessary services in the community, or if medically necessary, in an inpatient or 24-hour diversionary level of care.
 In all encounters with a member in crisis, the AMCI provides a core service, including:

-- · Crisis assessment, intervention, and stabilization including a crisis behavioral health assessment - Short-term crisis counseling that includes active listening, solution-focused/strengths-oriented crisis intervention aimed at working with the member and their family and/or other natural supports to understand the current crisis, identify solutions, and access resources and services for comfort, support, assistance, and treatment - Arrangement of after-care referrals for the behavioral health services that the member selects to further treat their behavioral health or substance use - Resources and referrals for additional services and supports for the member and their family, such as recoveryoriented and consumer operated resources in their community

-AMCI providers are expected to include the three basic components of crisis assessment, intervention, and stabilization with the understanding that AMCI providers require flexibility in the focus and duration of the initial intervention, the member's participation in the treatment, and the number and type of follow-up services.
+- · Crisis assessment, intervention, and stabilization including a crisis behavioral health assessment - Short-term crisis counseling that includes active listening, solution-focused/strengths-oriented crisis intervention aimed at working with the member and their family and/or other natural supports to understand the current crisis, identify solutions, and access resources and services for comfort, support, assistance, and treatment - Arrangement of after-care referrals for the behavioral health services that the member selects to further treat their behavioral health or substance use - Resources and referrals for additional services and supports for the member and their family, such as recovery-oriented and consumer operated resources in their community with the understanding that AMCI providers require flexibility in the focus and duration of the initial intervention, the member's participation in the treatment, and the number and type of follow-up services.